-A total of 36 matches will be played on the 3rd, 4th, and 5th of February 2023 with 12 qualifying matches, 12 World Cup Group I Play-off matches, and 12 World Cup Group II Play-off matches being played over the course of the three days.
+A total of 36 matches were played on the 3rd, 4th, and 5th of February 2023 with 12 qualifying matches, 12 World Cup Group I Play-off matches, and 12 World Cup Group II Play-off matches being played over the course of the three days.

-The winners of the 12 qualifying matches in February will qualify for the group stage matches in Septmber.
+The winners of the 12 qualifying matches in February qualified for the group stage matches in September.

 Canada and Australia will automatically qualify for the 2023 finals, based on their performance in the 2022 tournament, while Italy and Spain received wild cards as they are co-hosting the 2023 finals with the UK and Croatia.

 |#||Home team||vs||Away Team||Result|

-The venues for the Group Stage of the 2023 tournament have yet to be confirmed but the matches will take place the week after the US Open (12-17 September 2023).
+The venues for the Group Stage of the 2023 tournament were Bologna (Italy), Manchester (UK), Valencia (Spain), and Split (Croatia), with matches taking place the week after the US Open (12-17 September 2023).

-The Group Stage will consist of four groups of four in a round-robin format, with the top two teams in each group progressing to the quarterfinals that will be played in November 2023.
+The Group Stage consisted of four groups of four in a round-robin format, with the top two teams in each group progressing to the quarterfinals that will be played in November 2023.

 *Countries in bold qualified for the Knockout Stage.

-The quarterfinals, semifinals, and final will be played from the 21st to the 26th of November in a venue that has yet to be decided.
+The quarterfinals, semifinals, and final will be played from the 21st to the 26th of November in Martin Carpena, Malaga, Spain.

 Below are the results from the knockout stage in 2022.